-Another gorgeous little offshore islet, this time off the east coast of the island, Haynes Cay isn’t the place to visit if you’re a beach-lover, but the snorkelling here is some of the best in San Andrés, and it’s a very popular day-trip from the mainland.
-It can also be combined with a day of snorkelling and swimming at the neighbouring Haynes Cay.
+Another gorgeous little offshore islet, this time off the east coast of the island, Haynes Cay isn’t the place to visit if you’re a beach-lover, but the snorkeling here is some of the best in San Andrés, and it’s a very popular day-trip from the mainland.
+It can also be combined with a day of snorkeling and swimming at the neighboring Haynes Cay.

 San Andrés isn’t just beaches and sea, there’s also the inland of the island to explore: La Loma – or ‘The Hill’ – is a small town in the middle of the island, and has retained much of the typical ‘raizal’ culture that has been lost in much of the rest of the island.
 The old Baptist Church which was established in 1847 is one of the highlights.

 This little sandbank in the sea is located right alongside Haynes Cay, and is extremely popular as a day-trip – often combined with its neighboring cay – for snorkeling.
 Rays, colorful fish, and even turtles are regularly spotted in the calm, clear waters of El Acuario.
 There are few small restaurants and bars perched on the little islet alongside the Acuario, so you don’t have to worry about where to grab a bite to eat and a cocktail.